jup-ag/space-station/docs/2-apis/1-swap-api.md

   }
 `}</style>

-#### 5. Get the route for a swap
+#### 4. Get the route for a swap

-In this example, we try swapping SOL to USDC.
+Here, we are getting a quote to swap from SOL to USDC.

 ```js
 // Swapping SOL to USDC with input 0.1 SOL and 0.5% slippage